Register for POSE 2025! POSE 2025 will take place from May 1 to July 31, 2025.

 Shared Reflections activities are required in each unit.
 The shared reflection activity will provide examples of the different ways you can apply what you have learned in practice.

-Unit Workshops are also optional for you to attend.
+Unit Workshops are also required for you to attend.
 These workshops are designed to focus on a practical approach, tool, or platform related to the unit.

 Register to Participate